vietle94/website/content/project/NPF-SmearII/index.md

 ![png](./Project-Copy1_118_1.png)

-<div class="alert alert-block alert-info"> Even though overall accuracy is only 0.61, the algorithm is doing extremely well at not mixing up prediction between Event and Nonevent.
+Even though overall accuracy is only 0.61, the algorithm is doing extremely well at not mixing up prediction between Event and Nonevent.

 #### K-fold cross validation

-<div class="alert alert-block alert-info"> Just to give better estimate of accuracy for new unseen data
+Just to give better estimate of accuracy for new unseen data

 ```python